Are you looking to fix the RTC connecting Discord issue?

 Discord facilitates concurrent communication by utilizing the Real-Time Chat protocol (or WebRTC).
 As a result, the problem of ‘RTC Connecting’ is a network-related one.

-What Causes the RTC Connecting Error on Discord?
+What Causes the RTC Connecting Discord Issue?

 To figure out how to resolve a frozen Discord connection, let’s must first know why it occurs:

-1. Unstable or Slow Internet Connection
+1. Slow or Unstable Internet Connectivity

 If your broadband connection is unreliable, it might result in an endless number of RTC connection requests.

-2. Poor WiFi Signal
+2. Bad WiFi Signal

 The distance between your device and the WiFi router happens to be a very important aspect; if the router is placed quite far away, the WiFi signal that you receive will most certainly suffer.

-3. DNS Network Issues
+3. DNS Problems

 Even if you have adequate internet, you may experience delays as a result of a DNS server.
 As a result, having a manually selected DNS server to change to is worthwhile.